How to Enjoy Mango Bubble Tea While Keeping Calories in Check

 - Experiment with different tea bases: jasmine, oolong, or white tea

-For more creative DIY recipes, check out our lychee fruit tea recipe at home.
+For more creative DIY recipes, check out our lychee fruit tea recipe at home or learn how to make fresh bubble tea at home.

 How Mango Bubble Tea Compares to Other Flavors